 Role at ANSTO

-Tamim is the Operations Manager at the National Deuteration Facility at ANSTO.
+Tamim is the Leader of the National Deuteration Facility at ANSTO.
 His responsibilities lie primarily in managing and overseeing the operations of both the chemical and biological deuteration laboratories that make up the National Deuteration Facility.
 He manages the development of capabilities, scientific activities, research outcomes and user/industry engagement for the National Deuteration Facility.

 He is interested in developing new methods for the synthesis of deuterated organic and polymeric molecules, as well as, deuterated unsaturated fatty acids and surface functional deuterated lipids for neutron scattering, NMR, IR and other techniques.
 Tamim has background in organic/organometallic synthesis and NMR spectroscopy.